uyjulian/psf_experimental_workspace_uyj/README.md

 HLE playback with no ROM file needed.
 However, it does not implement ROM module behavior entirely correctly.

+PSX MIPS CPU module appears to be based off of MAME 0.97 or below.

 https://rbelmont.mameworld.info/?page_id=221

 ### Highly Experimental